• Skip to main content

 I personally prefer to use roasted garlic instead of raw garlic to avoid the garlic flavor taking over the nice pumpkin flavor and nutty tahini notes.

 Step 1.
-Optionally roast the pumpkin wedges and garlic head in the oven or use air-fryer acorn squash; otherwise, use unsweetened pumpkin purée.
+Optionally roast the pumpkin wedges and garlic head in the oven or use air-fryer acorn squash; otherwise, use unsweetened pumpkin purée, then smash it.

-A faster option is simply to heat the olive oil in a small saucepan over medium heat.
-Add garlic, rosemary sprig (whole), and sauté for 1-2 minutes until slightly brown and allow the flavors to infuse the oil.
+Note: A faster option to infuse the oil with garlic is to heat the olive oil in a small saucepan over medium heat.
+Add garlic and rosemary sprig (whole), and stir-fry for 1-2 minutes until slightly brown and allow the flavors to infuse the oil.

-Tip: you can also use the puréed squash to make a creamy vegan butternut squash
+Tip: you can also use the puréed squash leftovers to make a creamy vegan butternut squash

 Step 2.
 Blend all the ingredients in a food processor.